BackWeLoveTest.net

 Even a benevolent pattern has friction points:

-- The Martyr Trap: You may eventually burn out and say, "After all I did for you, this is how you treat me?"
+• The Martyr Trap: You may eventually burn out and say, "After all I did for you, this is how you address me?"

 "Reflection point: Are you giving to others because you want to, or because you are afraid of what will happen if you don't?"